partizand/gnucashreport/readme.rst

 Total
      The total return on asset taking into account the costs

-Income
+Money flow
-    Profitability cashflow from account.
+    Profitability Money flow from account.
 Dividends, interests on other account, etc

 Expense
     The costs of servicing the account (per annum)